oddtales/.github/profile/README.md

 ## Why this GitHub exists
-This GitHub is here to host **selective, shareable artifacts** when we have the bandwidth: small tools, isolated experiments, reference implementations, and talk materials — things that are useful outside our production codebase.
+This GitHub is here to host **selective, shareable artifacts** when we have the bandwidth: in-house 2.5D pixel art tools, reference implementations, and talk materials.
+Anything that can be useful outside our production codebase.

 What you should **not** expect here:
 - full production game code